Skip to content

 Creating a Case

 While detections are automatically converted to cases, you can also create cases manually via the CLI or SDK.
 This is useful for ad-hoc investigations or when integrating with external detection sources.
-You can also create empty investigation cases (without linking a detection) by omitting the detection ID.
+You can also create empty investigation cases (without linking a detection) by omitting the --detection flag.

 from limacharlie.sdk.cases import Cases